tapcode-apps/tapcode-webpage/_posts/2018-10-17-how-to-implement-critical-alerts.md

 ---
 layout: post
-title:  How to implement Critical Alerts in iOS 12
+title:  How to implement Critical Alerts
 categories: [Development]
 excerpt: Critical Alerts is a new type of opt-in notifications in iOS 12 and watchOS 5.0, that allows to bypass "Do Not Disturb" and the mute switch.
 This blog post explores how to implement it.
 ---